 Again, the answer is yes!
 This time, however, the simple dogbone adapters work safely.
-This is because too much amperage will trip the 30 amp breaker, keeping it from overloading the line.
-This simple, inexpensive adapter will do the trick:
+This is because too much amperage will trip the 30-amp breaker, keeping it from overloading the line.
+A simple, inexpensive adapter will do the trick:

 - 【30M to 50F Adapter】30AMP (TT-30P) male to 50AMP (14-50R)...

 - 【18’’ RV Adapter】Longer rv dogbone 30A to 50A adapter is...